ferdunt/HackerRank/Simple Array Sum/README.md

 The solution to this problem is written in JavaScript the detail about the problem is below and you can check the solution above.

-## 💬 Description 💬

-Given an array of integers, find the sum of its elements.

-For example, if the array ar= [1,2,3] so return 6

 ## 🥚 Input 🥚

 ```